pascalbe-dev/ulauncher-repo-opener/README.md

 ## Features

+- supported editors:
-- supported editors: intellij (community and ultimate), vscode (normal and insiders)
+  - intellij (community and ultimate)
+  - vscode (normal and insiders)
+  - goland
+  - rustrover
+  - pycharm
+  - webstorm
+  - rider
-- open your local git repositories quickly with your recently used editor
+- open your local git repositories quickly with the editor fitting to the repos mainly used programming language (e.g. intellij for java, goland for go, ...)
+  - the language <-> editor mapping can be configured in the plugin preferences
 - open your local git repositories quickly with a shorthand for your preferred editor
+- open subdirectories or the main directory of your mono-repository easily
+  - the mono-repositories need to be configured in the plugin preferences

 ## Requirements